viamrobotics/docs/docs/internals/slam.md

 # SMEs: Jeremy, Kat
 ---

 SLAM, which stands for Simultaneous Localization and Mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
-At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various cutting edge SLAM algorithms that may be useful in their mission.
+At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various SLAM algorithms that may be useful in their mission.

-As of 01 June 2022, we support the following SLAM libraries:
+As of June 01, 2022, we support the following SLAM libraries:

 [ORBSLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3)